Cybership-MUST-2023/MUST.SIEM.Infrastructure/ansible/README.md

 ### Ansible clients

 To ensure that the right SSH-infrastructure is present, copy the contents of [setup_client.sh](./setup_clients/setup_client.sh) into a script on the Ansible clients.
-This script will prompt one nano-popup, to enter the SSH public key used by the Ansible server to connect to the different Ansible clients.
+This script will prompt one nano-popup, to enter the SSH public key used by the Ansible server to connect to the different Ansible clients.[^3]

 ```Bash
 sudo nano setup_client.sh